necrose99/frabjous/README.md

 auto-sync = Yes
 ```

-> ¹ To use the testing branch for particular packages, you must add the package category and name
+> **Note:** To use the testing branch for particular packages, you must add the package category and name
 (e.g., foo-bar/xyz) in `/etc/portage/package.accept_keywords`.
 It is also possible to create a directory
-(with the same name) and list the package in the files under that directory. ↩
+(with the same name) and list the package in the files under that directory.

 ## Repository tree
 This is a list of packages available and their associated description: